Cross-functional integration: Inviting database engineers and architects to the design table

-Program, project, and product managers know all too well the pain of seeing an anticipated rollout come to a screeching halt when unanticipated issues on the scaling, backend, database, or server-side rear their head.
-Most PMs have pie-in-the-sky goals for future products and services, but realizing desired outcomes requires assembling the right team, a cross-functional team.
+Program, project, and product managers know all too well the pain of seeing an anticipated rollout come to a screeching halt when unanticipated issues on the scaling, back-end, database, or server-side rear their heads.
+Many PMs have aspirational goals for future products and services, but realizing desired outcomes requires assembling the right, cross-functional team.

 Some PMs feel hesitant to bring database engineers and architects into the conversation early, fearing pushback before an idea gets going.
-But this too-many-cooks-in-the-kitchen concern pales in comparison to the ability to detect potential issues early on before they become significant problems.
-These stakeholders understand what your systems can handle and what tangible fixes are necessary to make today's ideas tomorrow's reality.
+But these stakeholders understand what your systems can handle and what tangible fixes are necessary to make today's ideas tomorrow's reality.
 Take advantage of that knowledge.

 Who should be involved in early-stage planning?

-In this critical phase, invite an engineer and backend developer to join in the cross-functional coordination.
+In this critical phase, invite an engineer and back-end developer to join in the cross-functional coordination.
 Chances are, they know the speed bumps on the road to that first touchpoint better than anyone.
 And even if they don't, they likely know who needs to be looped into the conversation early on.
-Getting on the same page means you can work out a plan—from conception to rollout to maintenance—from the beginning.
+Getting on the same page means you can work out a plan from conception to rollout to maintenance.

 Other teams often have additional insights into timing.
 It typically comes down to what resources you need to support the release.
-According to long-time product manager and current director of e-commerce at Jack Wolfskin, Earth Reiser, you should always look downstream and ask: Who could this project impact and why?
+According to long-time product manager and current Director of Digital Innovation and Strategy Global at Callaway Golf, Earth Reiser, you should always look downstream and ask: Who could this project impact and why?

 “If you need marketing resources to support a release, you'll need to make sure those teams are informed and available.
 If there is a financial impact, you'll need to make sure it's accounted for.
 Will this product impact a customer?
 If so, make sure your sales and customer success teams are ready and prepared to answer questions and address issues.”